JuergenGutsch/blog/_source/_posts/2017-05-30-first-glimpse-into-netcore2-preview.md

 }
 ~~~

-The first thing I mentioned is the encapsulation of the code that creates and configures the WebHostBuilder.
-In the previews versions it was all in the static void main.
-But there's no instanciation of the WebHostBuilder anymore.
-This is hidden in the .CreateDefaultBuilder() method.
-This look a little cleaner now, but hides the configuration from the developer.
-It is anyway possible to use the old way to onfigure the WebHostBuilder, but this wrapper does a little more than the old configuration.
-This Method also wraps the configuration of the ConfigurationBuilder and the LoggerFactory.
-The default configurations were moved from the Startup.cs to the CreateDefaultBuilder().
-Lat's have a look into the Startup.cs:
+The first thing I mentioned is the encapsulation of the code that creates and configures the `WebHostBuilder`.
+In the previous versions it was all in the static void main.
+But there's no instantiation of the `WebHostBuilder` anymore.
+This is hidden in the `.CreateDefaultBuilder()` method.
+This look a little cleaner now, but also hides the configuration from the developer.
+It is anyway possible to use the old way to configure the `WebHostBuilder`, but this wrapper does a little more than the old configuration.
+This Method also wraps the configuration of the `ConfigurationBuilder` and the `LoggerFactory`.
+The default configurations were moved from the "Startup.cs" to the `.CreateDefaultBuilder()`.
+Let's have a look into the "Startup.cs":

 ~~~ csharp
 public class Startup